adswerve/universal-analytics-python/README.md

 This library provides a Python interface for the Universal Analytics Measurement Protocol, with an interface modeled (loosely) after Google's `analytics.js`.

+**NOTE** this project is reasonably feature-complete for most use-cases, covering all relevant features of the Measurement Protocol, however we still consider it _beta_.
+Please feel free to file issues for feature requests.

+# Contact
+Email: `opensource@analyticspros.com`

 # Usage

 For the most accurate data in your reports, Analytics Pros recommends establishing a distinct ID for each of your users, and integrating that ID on your front-end web tracking, as well as back-end tracking calls.
 This provides for a consistent, correct representation of user engagement, without skewing overall visit metrics (and others).